Stanerra

 Stanerra (foaled 4 May 1978) was an Irish Thoroughbred racehorse and broodmare.
-Unraced at two, she ran twice a three-year-old before showing improved form in 1982 when she won one race and was placed in several good middle-distance races.
+Unraced at two, she ran twice a three-year-old before showing improved form in 1982 when she won one race and was placed in several good middle-distance races including behind the brilliant Derby winner, Golden Fleece.
 She reached her peak as a five-year-old in 1983 when she emerged as one of the leading middle-distance performers in Europe.
 After winning Brigadier Gerard Stakes in spring she showed outstanding form at Royal Ascot, winning the Prince of Wales's Stakes and then breaking the track record when taking the Hardwicke Stakes.
 In autumn she won the Joe McGrath Memorial Stakes in Ireland before becoming the first horse trained in Europe to win the Japan Cup.
-She was retired to stud after one unsuccessful run in 1984 but had no impact a broodmare.
+She was retired to stud after one unsuccessful run in 1984 but had no impact as a broodmare.

 Background

 Stanerra was a rangy chestnut mare with a small white star and white socks on her hind legs bred in Ireland by the Moyglare Stud.
 She was the best horse sired by Guillaume Tell, an American-bred horse who won the Gordon Stakes in 1975 before his career was ended by injury.

 In 1979, the filly was sent to the sales where she was bought for 5,000 Irish guineas and sent into training with Jim Bolger.
 Stanerra was given plenty of time to mature and was not ridden until she was three years old.
 In 1982 she was bought by Frank Dunne of Dunnes Stores who took out a training license and trained his own horses from 1982.